Extends Inspector

 },

-Cocos Creator's Inspector extension uses vuejs for UI.
-A vue component was defined above and props
+});Cocos Creator's Inspector extension uses vuejs for UI.
+A vue component was defined above and props was set in the component so that it contains target data to complete the entire Inspector data definition.

-is an instance of our Foobar
+The target is an instance of our Foobar class in the Inspector.

 About target

-instance mentioned in the previous section is the target that has been processed by the Inspector.
+The target instance mentioned in the previous section is the target that has been processed by the Inspector.

 The purpose of doing so is to make Inspector better access to all aspects of data visualization information.
-For example, when defining the properties of cc.Class
+For example, when defining the properties of cc.Class:

 properties: {